 Other financial and other non-financial assets

-The assets presented under other financial assets are generally measured at amortised cost, and impairments are determined for the reporting period in accordance with the general approach to determine expected credit losses.
+Assets reported under other financial assets are generally recognised at cost of purchase less directly attributable transaction costs and measured at amortised cost.
+Impairment losses are determined for the reporting period in accordance with the general approach.

 Other financial assets also include derivative financial instruments that are measured at fair value through profit or loss.

 Deferred income presented pertains to transitorily deferred charges.

 Deferred tax assets and deferred tax liabilities are determined using the asset-liability method in accordance with IAS 12 (Income Taxes).
 Deferred tax assets and liabilities are recognised for temporary differences between the carrying amounts of these assets or liabilities in the consolidated financial statements and their tax base.
 Deferred tax assets are also considered for unused tax losses and interest carry-forwards.

 Deferred tax assets are recognised only to the extent that it is probable that sufficient taxable profit will be available in the future to allow the corresponding benefit of that deferred tax asset to be realised.

 Deferred tax assets and deferred tax liabilities are netted if these income tax assets and liabilities concern the same tax authority and refer to the same tax subject or a group of different tax subjects that are jointly assessed for income tax purposes.
 Deferred tax assets are remeasured at the end of each reporting period and adjusted if necessary.